mercymusonda/Apple-Financial-Dashboard/README.md

 -I first used Power Query to extract the original data and cleaned raw sales, imported back to excel

--**Data Transformation**: then Aggregated sales by product and region using Power Query.
+-**Data Transformation**: Aggregated sales by product and region using Power Query.

 -**Chart Creation**: Built a product performance chart in Excel to visualize revenue and sales trends.